keithb-b/learning-alloy/Vehicleg.md

 }

 pred Vehicle::unlockCommanded{
     all d: this.doors |
+        d in this.doorsInZone[this.unlockEffects] implies
             d.unlockCommanded
+        else
+            d.unchanged
 }

 pred Vehicle::unchanged{